-If you choose to get married in a church, then the church wedding decorations will probably play an important part in your overall wedding decorations scheme.
-However, unless you have the money and freedom to completely remodel the building, you may need to carefully consider how to blend your intended decorations with the existing décor of the church.
-Fortunately, most churches have a conservative décor that serves as a nice backdrop for the fresher, more colorful and dramatic decorations of a wedding.
+Most of the time there are extra rules and regulations that specify what you can and cannot to inside the chapel or church.
+Unless you have the money and freedom to completely remodel the building, you may need to carefully consider how to blend your intended decorations with the existing style of the venue.
+Fortunately, most churches have a conservative decor that serves as a beautiful backdrop.
+But there are some things to consider beforehand.

 - Talk with church administrator(s) to find out what, if any, their rules are for wedding decorations.